ttasterisco/ttasterisco.github.com/_posts/2013-03-17-21st-century-work-desk.md

 the direction the world <s>is taking</s> has taken is towards the web. gmail, google drive, box, salesforce, evernote, yammer, etc

+## We don't work alone

+No one does.
+Not even you, lonely writer.
+You still have an editor to report to.
+A graphic designer to talk with asking for something to color your text.
+Neither do you, lonely musician. etc etc

+That's why <s>social</s> collaborative has become such a common work.
+We work in a collaborative way, communicating with different people in the different parts of our workflow.

 ## The importance of email